Key insights + statistics

 - Drivers are distracted by their phones at least 10% of their driving time.
 (NHTSA)

-- Only 47 states (including California) have bans on texting while driving.
+- 48 states have bans on texting while driving.
 (IIHS)

 What is distracted driving?